As always, this post contains collections of products that I recommend (it may contain affiliate links).

 - Grapes of any color would be super fun.

-- Flavored, colored Oreos turned on their side if you want to add more sweets to the mix.
+- Colored Oreos turned on their side if you want to add more sweets to the mix.
 Just make sure they are crowded in by other ingredients so that they don’t roll away.

 - Cherry tomatoes for a fun pop of red (or yellow!).